sjeongab/2024_Summer_CSIT6910A/README.md

   * Add shader and colour background with buffer

 **[2024-05-27]**
-  * CreateProjectionMatrix based on camera
+  * Create projection matrix based on camera

 **[2024-06-01]**
   * Fix shader and add draw object to screen